silentdiverchris/Jiminy/README.md

 |Promote|Moves the item to the beginning of the set.|
 |Demote|Moves the item to the end of the set.|
 |Hide|Moves the item to the 'Hidden Items' tab under the top-level 'Other' tab.|

+Currently the hide button invalidates the item count in the tag header, and it probably always will :).

 ## Source files
 By default it only looks at '*.md' files but you can tell it to look in any files you like, according to the settings fragment below.
 Currently you can only have one file specification per directory, but can have multiple entries for a directory with a different file specification for each.